kengraf/nadialin/README.md

 ### CloudFront
 Used to cache and serve static files (e.g., HTML, CSS, JavaScript) from an S3 bucket to an origin close to your users for low latency.
 It also controls access to the API Gateway: for dynamic requests (e.g., POST, GET, PUT) to your backend services or AWS Lambda.

-## Lab Report
-Submit to Canvas your login URL.
-This is pass/fail based on my login to your site with my Google id.